Naturally Gluten Free

 Those who need to stick to gluten free protein powders need to be careful here.
 There is often crossover with certain ingredients, meaning, unfortunately, you need to steer clear of a few options!

 By law, products must contain fewer than 20 parts per million (ppm) of gluten.
 The Gluten Free Certification Organisation state approve products with no more than 10 ppm.
-Purition is always less than 5 pmm and therefore we classify this as celiac safe.
+Purition is always less than 5 pmm and therefore we classify this as coeliac safe.

 Gluten free protein powder recipes